ligerfotis/UR3e-Python-Teleop/SensorManager/README.md

 The proprioception logging does not require teleoperation using the *Teleop* directory codes to work.
 The logging works even when moving the robot in freedrive mode.

 ## proprioception_replay.py
-This code can be used to replay
+This code can be used to replay the movements recorded